-We’ve always been close, carbohydrates and I. I’d be the tea with 3 sugars and a biscuit on the side.
+We’ve always been close, carbohydrates and I. I’d be the tea with sugar and a biscuit on the side.
 I’d be the hazelnut latte.
-I’d be the 6 slices of bread for breakfast, the muffin for elevenses, the large pizza for lunch, the big bar of chocolate as a snack, the two bowls of pasta for dinner and the slab of cake for pudding.
+I’d be the extra toast for breakfast, the muffin for elevenses, the large pizza for lunch, the big bar of chocolate as a snack, the second helping of pasta for dinner and the slab of cake for pudding.
 I was a carb and sugar queen.

 But then the unthinkable happened.
 My body turned on itself.
-One day, my immune system got confused and attacked itself, killing my pancreas in the process.
+One day, my immune system got confused and attacked itself.
 Everything I knew about my life and my body had been blown to smithereens.
 Starting fresh is always difficult, but starting fresh with the memories and habits built up over 25 years is the greatest physical and mental challenge I’ve ever faced.

 Go to a food establishment and ask about the carbohydrate content in food, or the sugar content in a beverage and you get ‘a look’.
 They think you’re being fussy.
 You ask if they have any ‘diet’ mixers, when what you should have said is ‘sugar free’ to reduce the risk of ‘no, sorry love, only full fat’ with a smarmy smile.
-They think you’re being difficult, that you’re one of those health conscious types on some sort of diet.
+They think you’re being difficult, that you’re a health conscious types on a fad diet.
 They think it’s your choice.
 They don’t understand the ill effect carbohydrates have on your body.
 They don’t see it as an illness, like wheat to a celiac or dairy to someone who is lactose intolerant.
-To be completely honest, neither did I until I was diagnosed as a Type 1 diabetic.
+To be completely honest, neither did I until I was diagnosed as a type 1 diabetic.

 WHAT’S SO BAD ABOUT CARBS?

-The most simple explanation for why carbohydrates are so poisonous to a diabetic is this: When the body digests food, it breaks down carbs into glucose, but a diabetics body produces no insulin to convert this glucose into energy.
+The most simple explanation for why carbohydrates are so problematic diabetic is this: When the body digests food, carbohydrates get broken down into glucose, but a diabetics’ body produces no insulin to convert this glucose into energy.
 This means that blood glucose levels rise in the bloodstream to a dangerous level.
-Without insulin, this leads to a whole host of complications later in life, such as heart and blood disease, nerve damage, kidney damage, eye damage, foot damage, skin and mouth conditions and pregnancy complications.
-I’m not going to go into detail here, but all of these co-morbid conditions run pretty damn high in Type 1 Diabetics, and I don’t want to be a part of those statistics.
+Without insulin, this leads to a whole host of complications later in life – such as heart and blood disease, nerve damage, kidney damage, eye damage, foot damage, skin and mouth conditions and pregnancy complications.
+I’m not going to go into the details here, but all of these co-morbid conditions run pretty high in type 1 diabetics, and I don’t want to be a part of those statistics.
 I want to be as healthy as I can for as long as I can.

 HYPERS AND HYPOS

 The thing I still struggle to get my head around is the encouragement to continue my life as similar to my pre-diabetic life.
-Cutting out the high sugar items, of course, like fizzy drinks, sweets, and ice creams – the consumable items that skyrocket a diabetics blood sugar to dangerous levels faster than any injecting insulin could counteract.
+Cutting out the high sugar items, of course, like fizzy drinks, sweets, and ice creams – the consumable items that skyrocket a diabetics’ blood sugar to dangerous levels faster than any injecting insulin could counteract.
 But other carbohydrates are encouraged.
-I had one appointment with a dietician after being diagnosed with diabetes, and she said I need carbohydrates, that I’d be hungry without them, that I should opt for complex carbohydrates because of their slower release of energy.
-But that’s a cliche.
-As is the myth that complex carbs keep you fuller for longer.
+I had one appointment with a dietitian after being diagnosed with diabetes, and she said I need carbohydrates, that I’d be hungry without them, that I should opt for complex carbohydrates because of their slower release of energy .
 Upon this realisation, I struggle to understand why I should continue to eat something that makes me feel physically terrible.